akhilachilukuri1/DCMS_2/README.md

 •	Client and Server Logs are stored in DCMS_2/Logs/ (Configurable in DCMS_2/src/Conf/Constants.java).

-•	Enter the inputs following the instructions on
+•	Enter the inputs following the instructions on the client side